Dishwasher Drain Components: Parts Guide (2026)

 When should I replace the drain hose instead of just cleaning it?

 Replace the drain hose if it shows visible cracks, hard plastic brittle spots, or if the connection fittings have cracked or separated.
-Hoses that are simply kinked can be repositioned.
+Hoses that are kinked can be repositioned.
 A replacement hose costs $15 to $40 and takes 30 to 45 minutes to swap out.
-If the hose is less than 8 years old and structurally sound, cleaning the blockage rather than full replacement is usually sufficient.
+If the hose is less than 8 years old and structurally sound, cleaning the blockage rather than full replacement is sufficient.